SparKLAW

 • Big tech learns nothing.
 Your operating data is your operating data.

 • Hub and spoke.
-SparKLAW is the coordinator.
+SparkJAR is the hub.
 You own every spoke.

 AI that actually runs infrastructure — phones, mail, ERP, publishing — not a chatbot pretending to.